I know all the tricks when it comes to entertaining a toddler at home!

-Believe it or not, Toddlers (especially mine) absolutely love locking and unlocking things.
-For that reason, I have scoured the internet for the best Toddler toys with keys and locks to make your life as a parent just that little bit easier.
+Believe it or not, toddlers (especially mine) love locking and unlocking things.
+For that reason, I have scoured the internet for the best toddler toys with keys and locks to make your life as a parent just that little bit easier.

 No other intro is needed, so let’s crack on with the list.